QUICK ANSWER

 3. The "inspection came back" conversation.

-Inspections always find something.
+Inspections often find something.
 The question is what matters (structural, safety, major systems) and what doesn't (cosmetic, minor, end-of-life but functional).
 A new agent who panics at the inspection report panics the client.
 A new agent who walks through the report methodically, categorizes issues, and recommends a specific response (which repairs to request, which to accept, which to ignore) keeps the deal on track.

 4. The "the appraisal came in low" conversation.